GUY RAZ, HOST:

-BEENISH AHMED: Late night fire drills are an all too common part of the college experience, but instead of shrieking sirens, a couple hundred students in St. Mary City, Maryland will hear this sound in case of emergencies.
+BEENISH AHMED, BYLINE: Late night fire drills are an all too common part of the college experience, but instead of shrieking sirens, a couple hundred students in St. Mary City, Maryland will hear this sound in case of emergencies.

 (SOUNDBITE OF SHIP HORN BLOWING)